 1.3 Effects

-Whether you should send stems with or without effects is entirely up to you as a producer or artist.
-More effects = less of an opportunity for the mixer to work creatively with your stems.
+Whether you should send stems/multi tracks with or without effects is entirely up to you as a producer or artist.
+More effects = less of an opportunity for the mixer to work creatively with your stems/multi tracks.
 A good rule of thumb is to export without effects like reverb and echo.
 Of course, if you consider them to be an essential part of the sound, you should include them.

 Exporting with pitch correction on vocals and, for example, compressors and EQs is common and completely OK.
 However, this is often done in the mixing phase as well.
 The important thing is to be clear when you communicate with the mixing engineer.
 This helps avoiding misunderstandings that can unnecessarily prolong the process.